mikedeni/mikedeni/README.md

 ## 🚀 About Me

-🤖 I'm a discord bot and full stack developer...
+🤖 I'm a discord bot and want to be full stack developer...

-"The Stack: ChatGPT, Perplexity AI, and vibes." 😆

 🧠 I'm currently learning everything...